Canonical correlation analysis of stochastic trends via functional approximation: Definition of the estimators

 \end{defn}

 The asymptotic analysis implies that the inverse matrices in Definition \tref{def_phi_hat} are well-defined with probability approaching one.
-Note moreover that, (i), the estimators in Definition \tref{def_phi_hat} are invariant to the normalization of the eigenvectors $V$ and, (ii), the ICC estimators $\wh\psi^{(j)}$ and $\wh\beta^{(j)}$ depend on $\wh\psi^{(j-1)}$ only through $\col(\wh\psi^{(j-1)})$.
-Definition \tref{def_phi_hat} allows selecting a pre-specified $j$, as well as continuing to iterate the scheme with $j=2,3,\dots$ until an appropriate convergence criterion is satisfied, for instance the one based on $\|\wh\psi^{(j)}-\wh\psi^{(j-1)}\|<\delta$ for some norm $\|\cdot\|$ and tolerance $\delta$.
+Note moreover that, (i), the estimators in Definition \tref{def_phi_hat} are invariant to the normalization of the eigenvectors $V$ and, (ii), the ICC estimators $\wh\psi $ and $\wh\beta $ depend on $\wh\psi^{(1)}$ only through $\col(\wh\psi^{(1)})$.

-Unless needed for clarity, the ICC estimators are indicated without a superscript as $\wh\psi$ and $\wh\beta$, irrespective of the specific value of $j=2,3,\dots$.
 Remark that the estimators in Definition \tref{def_phi_hat} satisfy the identifying constraints of $\psi$ and $\beta$, i.e.

 and that the duality in Lemma \tref{lem_ident}(iii) equally applies to them, i.e.

 where $a_*:=\bar c'a$ and $h_*:=\bar b'h$, for $a=\psi,\wh\psi^{(1)},\wh\psi$ and $h=\beta,\wh\beta^{(1)},\wh\beta$.